-The decision will be taken by the President of the Ground Jury after consultation, if possible, with the other members of the Ground Jury and Technical Delegate.
+The decision will be taken by the President of the Ground Jury after consultation, if possible, with the other Equestrian Australia National Eventing Rules - updated Dec 2016 members of the Ground Jury and Technical Delegate.

 In such cases, the Chefs d'Equipe and every Athlete must be officially and personally informed of the alteration before the start of the phase or the test concerned.
 Where appropriate, an Official must also be stationed at the place where the alteration has been made in order to warn the Athletes.